-How you start clearVISN CoreWatch depends on whether you installed it in the UNIX or a Windows environment.
-If you integrate clearVISN CoreWatch with SPECTRUM or HP OpenView when installing clearVISN CoreWatch, you can start clearVISN CoreWatch from within SPECTRUM in UNIX and Windows NT or within HP OpenView in UNIX and Windows NT.
+The method you use to start clearVISN CoreWatch depends on whether you installed it in the Solaris or Windows environment.
+If you choose to integrate clearVISN CoreWatch with SPECTRUM or HP OpenView during installation, you can start clearVISN CoreWatch from within either environment in both Solaris and Windows NT/Windows 95/98.

-Separate discussions on starting clearVISN CoreWatch in the UNIX and Windows environments and starting it from within SPECTRUM or HP OpenView follow.
+Separate discussions on starting clearVISN CoreWatch in the Solaris and Windows environments and from within SPECTRUM or HP OpenView follow.

-Starting DIGITAL clearVISN CoreWatch in UNIX
+Starting clearVISN CoreWatch in Solaris

-To start clear VISN Core Watch in the Solaris 2.5.1 or 2.6 environment:
+To start clearVISN CoreWatch in the Solaris 2.5.1 or 2.6 environment:

-1. Enter the following command at the UNIX prompt:
+1. Enter the following command at the Solaris prompt:

-CoreWatch
+% CoreWatch